PremiseHealth/angularjs-styleguide/README.md

 NOTE: This styleguide is forked from Todd Motto's version and I've left his comments in place below.
 However, I have removed some things, and added some others.
 A couple of months ago, I created my own list of Best Practices by grabbing ideas from several public style guides.
 Then I added some rules from my own personal experience and those of my coworkers.
 I had planned to convert my Word doc to a GitHub repo.
 After seeing Todd's style guide, I noticed some commonalities and also many new things in his guide that I really liked.
 Once Todd moved his list to GitHub, I thought it made more sense to fork his repo, and use it as the base for mine (instead of starting from scratch, since he has many ideas I like).
 My additions/modifications are noted with a ^

-UPDATE: I added a sample project that shows follows most of these best practices: [angularBPSeed] (https://github.com/jmcunningham/angularBPSeed)
+UPDATE: I added a sample project that follows most of these best practices: [angularBPSeed] (https://github.com/jmcunningham/angularBPSeed)

 Todd's Comments Below: